 Erin has trained other lawyers, judges, medical professionals, advocates and law enforcement in principles of law, courtroom procedure, best practices, and ethics.
 She is a member in good standing of the Dallas Bar Association, the Dallas County Criminal Defense Lawyers Association, and the Texas Criminal Defense Lawyers Association.
-Most recently, Erin served as the Chair of the criminal section of the Dallas Bar Association for 2017.
+In recent years, Erin served as the chair of the criminal and solo / small firm sections of the Dallas Bar Association.
 She is also a Fellow of the Texas Bar Foundation.

-Erin has been lauded by her peers for the past two years for her efficacy in the area of domestic violence cases.
-The Dallas County Criminal Defense Lawyers Association has awarded Erin for her work in this area of her criminal practice each year she’s been in private practice, from 2012 to 2017.
+Erin has been lauded by her peers for the past several years for her efficacy in the area of domestic violence cases.
+The Dallas County Criminal Defense Lawyers Association has awarded Erin for her work in this area of her criminal practice multiple years since she’s been in private practice.